The Great Glen, Loch Ness & Inverness

 Today we take to the water and canoe from Loch Oich, one of the four main lochs in the Great Glen, all the way to the start of mighty and monstrous Loch Ness!
 After a day on the water there’s a chance for a well-earned local beer at Morag’s Lodge.

 H:Hike through Scotland’s wilderness

-Day 3: Fort Augustus to Loch Ness campsite - Kayak
+Day 3: Fort Augustus to Drumnadrochit - Kayak

 A stunning day kayaking the waters of Loch Ness, past the ruins of Urquhart Castle where the monster has been spotted many times.
 The dark waters of Loch Ness remain cold all year round and come rain or shine this journey is spectacular.
 If you are lucky enough to be paddling on the Loch when It’s a mill pond then you will enjoy crystal clear reflections of the surrounding mountains.